bennyboer/table-engine/README.md

-# table-engine
+# Table Engine

-Library to visualize huge tables in web environments
+> Library to visualize huge tables in web environments.